 Deal Island is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 375 people and just one neighborhood, Deal Island is the 262nd largest community in Maryland.
 Deal Island has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Telecommuters are a relatively large percentage of the workforce: 7.59% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Deal Island telecommute to their jobs.
+Overall, about 7.59% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Overall, Deal Island’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The citizens of Deal Island are slightly less educated than the national average of 21.84% for the average city or town: 16.25% of adults in Deal Island have a bachelor's degree or advanced degree
+The percentage of adults in Deal Island with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.25% of adults in Deal Island have a bachelor's degree or advanced degree.

 The per capita income in Deal Island in 2022 was $25,077, which is low income relative to Maryland, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,308 for a family of four.
 However, Deal Island contains both very wealthy and poor people as well.